Cross-country skiing: a “sport for life”

 - Parkland offers adult “learn-to-ski” lessons each January.
 These lessons provide an opportunity for new skiers to develop the skills and knowledge that allow them to better enjoy this sport.
 This last season, more than 40 adults participated in this program.

 - For many years, Parkland has hosted Red Deer’s annual Bob Johnstone Loppet, a ski race that attracts competitors from across the province.
+More recently we have put on the Alberta Cup provincial championships, are hosting the Haywood NorAm Western Canadian Championships in 2018 and in 2019 will be the host club of the Canada Winter Games cross-country ski competitions!

 - In addition to organized groups and events, many other residents of Red Deer participate in skiing as part of their personal commitment to a healthy lifestyle.